 How Often Should You Wash Your Face?

-Start with the rule of at least once per day.
-If you wear make up during the day the priority will be to wash your face each evening to remove the makeup, dirt and excess oil that has accumulated on your face.
-Even if you don’t wear make-up, grime can build up on your skin and clog your pores, so the rule still applies.
+Start with the rule of at least every single night.
+Even if you do not wear makeup during the day the priority will be to wash your face with a gentle cleanser each evening to remove dirt, grime, sunscreen and excess oil that has accumulated on your face.

-Other times that you may want to wash your face is after an excessive workout when you sweat or when you want to remove your sunscreen.
+Other additional times that you should wash your face is after an excessive workout when you sweat.

 Signs of Over-washing

-You’ll know if you have washed your skin too much as you’ll start to suffer from a tightening of your skin or it might become overly sensitised and appear dry, patchy or red.
+You will know if you have washed your skin too much as you will start to suffer from a tightening of your skin or it might become overly sensitized and appear dry, patchy or red.

 What Should I Wash My Face With?